marcopaga/marcopaga.github.io/content/about-me.md

 # MY CV

-If you are interested in my full CV or a list of projects I worked on feel free to e-mail me at project-inquiry (at) marco-paga.eu .
+If you are interested in my full CV or a list of projects I worked on feel free to e-mail me at cv (at) marco-paga.eu .